-The IT department works with academics and the Academic Management Team to systematically upgrade hardware and software in line with technical developments and advise the College on more effective tools and methodologies to enhance the learner experience.
+The IT department works with academics and the Academic Management Team (Head of School, Educational Technologist and Programme Administration Manager) to systematically upgrade hardware and software in line with technical developments.
+Along with the Educational Technologist they can advise the College on more effective tools and methodologies to enhance the learner experience.